Generating Use Cases for Smart Earbuds

 Next, we transformed our research insights into design questions.
 We brainstormed and sketched alternate solutions to our design questions and translated our best ideas into storyboards detailing the ideal user experience for hearables in different scenarios.
 We rapidly prototyped the key concepts from our storyboards and quickly modified our designs based on what we learned from concept testing with users.

-Using our refined storyboards, we collaborated closely with engineering and product management to identify UX concepts that were technically implementable and added value to Qualcomm's product offering.
-We also worked with audio and acoustic engineering teams to refine and write invention disclosure forms to patent our novel ideas.
+Using our refined storyboards, we collaborated closely with engineering and product management to identify UX concepts that were technically feasible and added value to Qualcomm's product offering.
+Additionally, we worked with audio and acoustic engineering teams to refine and write invention disclosure forms to patent our novel ideas.

 Impact

-Our research findings and experience design concepts directly contributed to developing new use cases, creating engineering requirements, and defining the product vision for Qualcomm's hearables' chip.
-The research uncovered actionable insights into audio curation, fitness tracking, and battery optimization that influenced the product roadmap.
-We also discovered new design opportunities, including leveraging the device ecosystem to improve system performance and usability and employing context awareness to enhance the overall user experience.
-In collaboration with engineering teams, our research findings and design ideas led to directly two new engineering patents for Qualcomm "Acoustic gesture detection for control of a hearable device" and "Acoustic path modeling for signal enhancement".
+Our research findings and experience design concepts played a crucial role in developing new use cases, creating engineering requirements, and defining the product vision for Qualcomm's hearables chip.
+Through our research, we uncovered actionable insights related to audio curation, fitness tracking, and battery optimization, which directly influenced the product roadmap.
+We also identified new design opportunities, such as leveraging the device ecosystem to enhance system performance and usability, as well as employing context awareness to improve the overall user experience.
+By collaborating with the engineering teams, our research findings and design concepts led directly to the creation of two new engineering patents for Qualcomm: "Acoustic gesture detection for control of a hearable device" and "Acoustic path modeling for signal enhancement".

 “The UX research for Hearables was instrumental in refining our understanding of the issues.
 These detailed studies led to the clear definition of use cases and enabled the identification of specific technical challenges that needed to be addressed, thereby crystallizing an execution roadmap.
 Deeper studies around psychological and sociological trends provided a more complete picture, allowing a clear shaping of our intended product.
 New innovative contexts were revealed, bringing new use cases, thus broadening the hearable product offering.”